pearsonlab/ecog_data_analysis_notebooks/README.md

             - ToM_Loc_2002.json

 #### Image files created (from some notebooks) will be saved in new folder in patient folder (ex. patient_2002/ToM_Loc_plots/)

+*All files/directories that begin with "patient" will be ignored within Github*